 - Whether you have financial aid or not, if you withdraw from the same course twice, the third time you take that course, you will have to pay the full cost of instruction.
 The repeat surcharge is approximately three times the regular cost of the course.

 - Some programs limit the number of W’s you may have in certain classes.
-For example, certain programs at MDC’s Medical Center Campus limit the number of drops you may have in science classes like biology, anatomy, chemistry, etc.
+For example, certain programs at MDC’s Medical Campus limit the number of withdrawals you may have in science classes like anatomy, chemistry, microbiology, etc.

 Remember, if you drop a class, you will have to pay for it again…whenever you re-take it in the future!